 Thus, the advantages of a self-insured agreement include cost stabilization and potential long-term savings.
 Eliminating the insurer also does away with the negotiation talks upon plan renewals.

-On the minus side, the calculation of taxable benefits can lead to wide variations for very small groups.
+On the minus side, the calculation of taxable benefits (in Quebec only) can lead to wide variations for very small groups.
 When deficits occur, it will be difficult to recover these amounts from employees.

 Your AGA Advisor will be happy to discuss the pros and cons of a self-insured agreement with you and estimate your potential savings.